marko-js-samples/marko-color-picker/README.md

   }
 }

+<div.color-picker-selection
+  on-click('onColorSelected')
-<div.color-picker-selection on-click('onColorSelected') style={
+  style={
-  backgroundColor: input.backgroundColor
+    backgroundColor: input.color
-}></div>
+  }/>
 ```

 In this component, we've introduced an `on-click` listener and handler function.
 [Marko components inherit from EventEmitter](http://markojs.com/docs/components/#events).
 When this color is selected, it will emit an event and get handled by the
 `onColorSelected` function.
-The handler then emits a `colorSelected` event
-with the background color to be handled by its parent.
-We will eventually
-relay this information back to the `<color-picker-header>`, so its background
+The handler then emits a `colorSelected` event to be handled by its parent.
+We will eventually write code to relay this information back to the `<color-picker-header>`, so its background
 color and text can be changed.

 We are ready to create our final component, `<color-picker-footer>`.
 This